 Kerr also made the first wide-mouth jars, which Ball was quick to duplicate.

 The Ball Corporation owned and operated many other plants located in other cities including El Monte, California, Mundelein, Illinois, Asheville, North Carolina.
 Ball Corporation no longer sells home canning products.
 Ball spun off that part of their business in 1993 as Alltrista Corporation (which is now Jarden Corp.).
 Since 1993. the Alltrista Corporation has been manufacturing the Ball glass canning jars.
 They also make Kerr, Bernardin and Golden Harvest canning jars.
-Alltrista's home canning product and more information on Ball jars, can be found on their website at homecanning.com.
+And later the Jarden brand, which was then acquired by Newell.
+Jarden / Alltrista's home canning product information are now on the Newell Corp website.